-Addiction treatment in Houston can be found at many different locations, and many different types are provided.
-Generally speaking, there are two types of treatment available, inpatient treatment programs and outpatient treatment programs.
-Several factors will determine if you should be seeking inpatient or outpatient drug rehab in Houston, TX.
+Addiction treatment in Houston, Texas can be found at many different facilities, and many different types are provided.
+Generally speaking, there are two types of treatment available, inpatient rehab programs and outpatient rehab programs.
+Several factors will determine if you should be seeking inpatient or outpatient drug and alcohol rehab in Houston, TX.
 These include:

 - If you need medical detox